 This process, carried out by FAMI's Human Resources Function with the support of the Compliance and Risk Management Function and the Other Desks, is based on an assessment of each individual position in order to verify the relevance of each subject in terms of risks assumptions with respect to the asset management Company and the funds managed.

 The Risk Takers perimeter includes:

 - i.
-Executive and non-executive members of the Board of Directors, including the Managing Director:

-- ii.
-Members of Senior Management who report directly to the Managing Director

-- Head of Investments:
+Executive and non-executive members of the Board of Directors, including the Managing Director: - ii.
+Members of Senior Management who report directly to the Managing Director - Head of Investments27;

-- Head of Operations & Outsourcing Control;

-- Head of Compliance and Risk Management;